 Glenayre is predominantly residential, with a mix of townhomes and single-family homes of varying styles and sizes.
 Townhomes start reasonably priced and climb to seven figures for those in highly sought-after locations.
 Listing prices for single-family homes in Glenayre start low and also can reach seven figures for mansions with the finest amenities.
 Contact us today to see any of our beautiful homes in the community of Glenair or any surrounding neighborhood of Port Moody, British Columbia.

-Listing courtesy of Derek Love PREC* from Coldwell Banker Love Realty
+Listing courtesy of Ken Gollner PREC* from Royal LePage Sterling Realty

 NOTE: This representation is based in whole or in part on data generated by the Chilliwack & District Real Estate Board, Fraser Valley Real Estate Board or Real Estate Board of Greater Vancouver which assumes no responsibility for its accuracy.